Lydia Emery Lydia Emery

 Lydia Emery Named an APS Rising Star

 Lab Director Lydia Emery was named a Rising Star by the Association for Psychological Science, an award presented to early career researchers post-PhD.
-See the full list of this year’s awardees here!
+See the full list of this year’s awardees here and the psychology department’s announcement here!

 Read More